mlpack/mlpack/README.md

       CMake         >= 3.3.2

 All of those should be available in your distribution's package manager.
 If not, you will have to compile each of them by hand.
-Read each documentation of those pakages for more information.
+See each documentation of those packages for more information.

 If you would like to use or build the mlpack Python bindings, make sure that the following Python packages are installed: